fastify/fastify/docs/Getting-Started.md

   return { hello: 'world' }
 })
 ```
-Simply by specifying a schema as shown, a speed up your of serialization by 2x or even 3x can be achieved.
+Simply by specifying a schema as shown above, serialization can be sped up by a factor of 2 or even 3!
 This also helps protect against leaking of sensitive data, since Fastify will serialize only the data present in the response schema.
 Read [Validation and Serialization](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md) to learn more.

 <a name="extend-server"></a>
 ### Extend your server
-Fastify is built to be extremely extensible and very minimal, We believe that a bare minimum framework is all that is necessary to make great applications possible.<br>
+Fastify is built to be extremely extensible and very minimal.
+We believe that a bare minimum framework is all that is necessary to make great applications possible.<br>
 In other words, Fastify is not a "batteries included" framework, and relies on an amazing [ecosystem](https://github.com/fastify/fastify/blob/master/docs/Ecosystem.md)!

 <a name="test-server"></a>